FurCode/Mastering-Snoonet-Bots/Body.md

 !stats
 ```

+in the channel.
 This will return the latest statistical information for your user on the current channel.
 The response looks similar to:
 ```
-Channel stats for user on #snoonet
-letters: 3743, words: 599, lines: 68, smileys: 23, actions: 18
 Stats for this channel can be found at https://chanstats.snoonet.org/%23snoonet.html
 ```

-Depending on your IRC client, this message may appear from the bot itself or as a notice.
+This will appear as a notice from the bot, not in the channel.

 Web Statistics
 -------